Gene Cernan, last astronaut to walk on moon, dies at 82

 (Reuters) - Eugene Cernan, the last astronaut to walk on the moon - an experience that he said made him "belong to the universe," died on Monday at the age of 82, the U.S. space agency said.

-Cernan, who was also the second man to walk in space, died surrounded by his family, the National Aeronautics and Space Administration said in a statement without providing details.
+Cernan, who was also the second American to walk in space, died surrounded by his family, the National Aeronautics and Space Administration said in a statement without providing details.

 A separate statement from his family and released by NASA said his death came after "ongoing health issues."

-Note: (This version of the story has been corrected in the second paragraph to say Gene Cernana was the second American to walk in space from second man)